quantumq1981/chriszemba-EPK/EPK-AUDIT.md

 | 12 | One-sheet PDF + short bio + testimonials (P1.2–P1.4) | content-bound | ★★★★☆ |

 Steps 1–3 are the ones that change your booking rate.
 Steps 4–10 are what make a buyer believe your rate.

+Do not schedule automated check-ins, loops, or triggers to monitor PR merges.